GursharenKaur/Web-Scraping-Selenium/README.md

 - **bs4**: For parsing HTML with Beautiful Soup
 - **pandas**: For data manipulation and analysis

+## Using Proxy Servers (Webshare)

+To enhance the reliability and anonymity of your web scraping activities, this project supports the use of proxy servers.
+Integrating proxies helps you extract data from websites without getting traced or banned.

+**Why Use Proxies?**
+- Proxies mask your real IP address, protecting your identity and reducing the risk of IP bans.
+- They enable you to bypass geo-restrictions and access region-specific content.

+**Webshare Proxy Integration**

+This project recommends using [Webshare](https://www.webshare.io/) proxies for web scraping.
+Webshare offers a wide range of high-quality residential and datacenter proxies, which are ideal for accessing websites securely and anonymously.
+Webshare also provides a user-friendly dashboard, flexible authentication options, and global coverage, allowing you to select proxies from various countries as needed.

+**Getting Started with Webshare Proxies**
+1. Sign up for a free or paid plan on the Webshare website.
+2. Choose your preferred proxy type (residential or datacenter) and location.
+3. Configure your authentication method (username/password or IP whitelisting).
+4. Download your proxy list or copy the proxy credentials.

 ## Project Structure

 | File        | Description                             |